-- All fixed term exclusions will be notified via a phone call and a letter outlining the reasons why. - It is the expectation that whilst students are not in school, they are suitably supervised and are not out in public spaces. - All exclusions require a 'return to school meeting' which is an opportunity to address the issue that resulted in the Fixed Term Exclusion and create an action plan.

-Permanent Exclusions will be referred to the Local Authority and the Governing Body.
+- All suspensions will be notified via a phone call and a letter outlining the reasons why. - It is the expectation that whilst students are not in school, they are suitably supervised and are not out in public spaces. - All suspensions require a 'return to school meeting' which is an opportunity to address the issue that resulted in the suspension and create an action plan. - Permanent Exclusions will be referred to the Local Authority and the Governing Body.
 A hearing with the Governing Body will always take place within 15 working days of the first day of permanent exclusion to consider the decision and all stakeholders make representation before a final decision is confirmed.